udsdepend/fm21-momba-tutorial/_sources/tutorial/modeling-with-momba.md

 ```

 {numref}`parking-lot-automaton` shows a JANI automaton modeling the parking lot and ticket machine.
-This automaton has two *locations*, *closed* and *open* corresponding to the gate being closed and open, respectively.
+This automaton has two *locations*, *closed* and *open*, corresponding to the gate being closed and open, respectively.
 These locations are connected by *edges*.
 Edges are *labeled*.
 In this case, there are three labels: *press*, *enter*, and *leave*.